Bashar al-Assad: Medical career and rise to power

-In 1988, Assad graduated from medical school and began working as an army doctor at the Tishrin Military Hospital on the outskirts of Damascus.
-Four years later, he settled in London to start postgraduate training in ophthalmology at the Western Eye Hospital.
+In 1988, Assad graduated from medical school and began working as an army doctor at Tishrin Military Hospital on the outskirts of Damascus.
+Four years later, he settled in London to start postgraduate training in ophthalmology at Western Eye Hospital.
 He was described as a "geeky I.T. guy" during his time in London.
-Bashar had few political aspirations, and his father had been grooming Bashar's older brother Bassel as the future president.
-However, he died in a car accident in 1994 and Bashar was recalled to the Syrian Army shortly thereafter.
-State propaganda soon began elevating Bashar's public imagery as "the hope of the masses" to prepare him as the next patriarch in charge of Syria, to continue the rule of Assad dynasty.
+Bashar had few political aspirations, and his father had been grooming Bashar's older brother Bassel as future president.
+Shortly after Bassel died in a car accident in 1994, Bashar was recalled to the Syrian Army.
+State propaganda soon began elevating Bashar's public image as "the hope of the masses" to prepare the public for a continuation of the rule of the Assad dynasty.

 Soon after the death of Bassel, Hafez al-Assad decided to make Bashar the new heir apparent.
-Over the next six and a half years, until his death in 2000, Hafez prepared Bashar for taking over power.
+Over the next six and a half years, until his death in 2000, Hafez prepared Bashar for succession.
 General Bahjat Suleiman, an officer in the Defense Companies, was entrusted with overseeing preparations for a smooth transition, which were made on three levels.
 First, support was built up for Bashar in the military and security apparatus.
 Second, Bashar's image was established with the public.
 And lastly, Bashar was familiarised with the mechanisms of running the country.